prabathbr/PET_Attenuation_Estimation/Evaluation/Readme.md

 - `PET_Evaluation/`
   Contains scripts to evaluate PET reconstructions that were attenuation corrected using the predicted μMaps with our model.

+- `PET_Evaluation/upsample_predicted_umaps.py`: Upsamples predicted attenuation maps to match the ground truth in shape and affine matrix.
+  These outputs then can be used with SimPET to conduct attunation correction to generate predicted attenuation-corrected PET images.
+  One way to do this is run a dummy simulation with simulation time = 0 using these as simulator input, obtain `att.dat` and `rec.att_index` files for new attenuation map, then replace original simulation's same files and only conduct a PET image reconstruction with SimPET.
+Please refer to SimPET parameter reference for more information.

 - `PET_Evaluation/SUVR_Calc/`
   Contains scripts to convert both ground truth and predicted attenuation-corrected PET images into SUVR (Standardized Uptake Value Ratio) images aligned to the Montreal Neurological Institute (MNI) coordinate system.